hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 ## Algebraic Data Types

-Using algebraic data types we are saying some datatype can be one of the many things, distingushed by and identifies by what is called a constructor.
+Using algebraic data types we are saying some datatype can be one of the many things, distinguished by and identified by what is called a constructor.

 For example, `Maybe a` is saying that If something has type Maybe a, it can either be a value which has an `a ` type and wrapped by a constructor `Just` or an empty value `Nothing`